uniVocity/univocity-trader/README.md

 `BUY`, an [Order](./univocity-trader-core/src/main/java/com/univocity/trader/account/Order.java) will be made to buy the instrument at the given price.
 If `SELL` is returned, any open [Order](./univocity-trader-core/src/main/java/com/univocity/trader/account/Order.java) will be sold at the current price.
 Anything else will be ignored.

-> NOTE: at this stage shorting is not supported.
-This will be added soon.

 You can use the [Indicator](./univocity-trader-core/src/main/java/com/univocity/trader/strategy/Indicator.java) implementations provided in the [com.univocity.trader.indicators](./univocity-trader-core/src/main/java/com/univocity/trader/indicators) package to